-When you’re managing diabetes, your eating plan is a powerful tool.
+When you’re managing diabetes and prediabetes, your eating plan is a powerful tool.
 But figuring out what to eat can feel like a hassle, right?
 Well, it doesn't have to because there are easy things you can do to add flavor to your daily routine—including healthy twists on your favorite foods.

 One key to feeling your best lies in the food you eat.
 You can start by working with a registered dietitian nutritionist (RDN/RD) to make an eating plan that works for you.
 In it, be sure to include the foods you like—and don’t be afraid to try something new.

 Most importantly, remember that eating well—and adding activity to your daily routine by moving more—are important ways you can manage diabetes.
 And we’re here to help you every step of the way.